Looking for some easy Filipino recipes?

 These 30 traditional Filipino dishes will transform your meal from meh to memorable.
 Guaranteed!

 Kare-Kare is an umami-rich stew made of oxtail, tripe, and vegetables swimming in a thick peanut sauce.

 Paired with a sweet shrimp paste, kare-kare gives your taste buds an explosion of flavors.

-Oxtail is very tender and fatty, which makes the dish even more flavorful.
+With that, you’ll add tender and fatty oxtail, making the dish even more flavorful.

-Since it’s not the easiest dish to prepare, kare-kare and is normally reserved for special occasions.
-But with all that flavor, it’s definitely worth the effort.
+Since it’s not the easiest dish to prepare, but with all that flavor, it’s definitely worth the effort.

 The Philippines was a colony of Spain for over 3 centuries.
 Most of their dishes have Spanish influences, adobo being one of them.

 “Adobo” was derived from the Spanish word “adobar” which means to marinade.

 The Philippine adobo has browned chicken cooked in soy sauce and vinegar and seasoned with garlic and peppercorns.